membrane-io/docs/src/content/docs/features/email.md

 ---
-title: Programs that send and receive email
+title: Email Handlers
 ---

-Membrane programs can receive emails similarly to how they handle [HTTP endpoints](/features/endpoints/).
-All you need to do is export an `email` function from the root of your program and use its the program's unique email address.
+Membrane programs are capable of sending and receiving emails.
+Recieving an email works similar to how [HTTP endpoints](/features/endpoints/) are handled.
+All you need to do is export an `email` function from the root of your program and use the program's unique email address.

 ## Basic Example